An artist-in-residence program

 Here is a handful of my favorite ideas, but remember we can create any book that inspires your school and community.
 For example, the Parker Woods school mascot is a butterfly, thus Mirabella the Monarch was created.
 These days books about the environment are very popular.

 - A Trashy Love Story.
 A story about the local landfill, recycling and composting.
-A community explores where there garbage comes from and where it goes and learns to love an unlikely thing.
+A community explores where their garbage comes from and where it goes and learns to love an unlikely thing.

 - Walter the Water Drop.
 Like Ruby the Red Worm’s Dirty Job, this story personifies an eco-friendly theme.
 Through the eyes of Walter, we explore the life cycle of water from a raindrop to a glass of water, and how to conserve this valuable resource.
 If you would like to bring this project to your school, I have a potential sponsor for this project, or a similar conservation idea like recycling, for school districts in Waukesha County.